| | Kevin Twit 6/14/02

 where you work, shop, relate, etc. on your own time-table.
 (So how to

+schedule church?)
 2. Postliterate Communications: Moving

 from static, and print-based to image-based and interactive communications.